LGBTQ rights in Canada: Blood and tissue donation

-Extraterritoriality of LGBT rights
+Extraterritoriality of LGBTQ rights

-The Criminal Code applies throughout Canada and creates penalty for offences committed outside Canada, including against LGBT rights, as if they were committed in Canada, especially on board of an aircraft or a ship, or on any means of transportation to or from the International Space Station.
+The Criminal Code applies throughout Canada and creates penalty for offences committed outside Canada, including against LGBTQ rights, as if they were committed in Canada, especially on board of an aircraft or a ship, or on any means of transportation to or from the International Space Station.
 This includes any act, anywhere, that would constitute an indictable offence and a terrorist activity, as defined in the Code, for a political, religious or ideological purpose, objective or cause, against a segment of the public and a Canadian citizen.

-Global Affairs Canada offers advice and information on safe LGBT travel abroad, and can provide consular assistance and support, discrimination-free, to Canadian citizens, should they be in trouble or need help abroad.
+Global Affairs Canada offers advice and information on safe LGBTQ travel abroad, and can provide consular assistance and support, discrimination-free, to Canadian citizens, should they be in trouble or need help abroad.

-LGBT issues in international politics
+LGBTQ issues in international politics

 In 2008, Canada was part of the Joint statement on human rights, sexual orientation and gender identity delivered in the United Nations General Assembly, on behalf of 66 countries.
 Section 6 reads:

 We condemn the human rights violations based on sexual orientation or gender identity wherever they occur, in particular the use of the death penalty on this ground, extrajudicial, summary or arbitrary executions, the practice of torture and other cruel, inhuman and degrading treatment or punishment, arbitrary arrest or detention and deprivation of economic, social and cultural rights, including the right to health.

 Thereafter, in 2011, Canada was also part of a joint statement delivered to the United Nations Human Rights Council, on behalf of 85 countries, for "ending acts of violence and related human rights violations based on sexual orientation and gender identity".
 It recalled the 2008 Joint statement.
 Section 9 reads:

 We recognise our broader responsibility to end human rights violations against all those who are marginalised and take this opportunity to renew our commitment to addressing discrimination in all its forms.

 Since 2023, Global Affairs Canada website have been reading:

 Canada stands up for the protection and promotion of the human rights of lesbian, gay, bisexual, transgender, queer, 2-spirit and intersex (LGBTQ2I) people globally.
 The human rights of all persons are universal and indivisible.
 Everyone should enjoy the same fundamental human rights, regardless of their sexual orientation and their gender identity and expression.

-Canada also funds LGBT rights initiatives all over the world, including Ukraine, Costa Rica and Mauritius.
+Canada also funds LGBTQ rights initiatives all over the world, including Ukraine, Costa Rica and Mauritius.